 Dimensions (DxWxH): 24.6 x 23.75 x 33.6 inches | Decibel Rating: 48 decibels | Capacity: 15 place settings | Cycles: 9 | Tub Material: Stainless steel

 If you’re looking for a brand new dishwasher that’s loaded with features, yet affordable, the LG Front Control Dishwasher with QuadWash is a great choice.

-This replaced an older LG model with upgrades including a third rack, a larger dish height on the upper rack (now 9 inches), a new anti-bacterial system, and a drying system.
+This replaced an older LG model with upgrades including a third rack, a larger dish height on the upper rack (now 9 inches), and a drying system.
 It still has a 15 place setting capacity, which should be large enough for most people.
 The LCD screen on the front panel also makes this model easy to use, with the option to connect this to your phone for one-touch cycles and troubleshooting.

 In addition to being reasonably priced, this dishwasher is also affordable to run.
 LG's Inverter Direct Drive motor is engineered to be energy-efficient, so it won’t use excess power and drive up your electric bill.
 It is also Energy Star qualified, which means it's one of the most energy-efficient models in this class.
 There’s even a Half-Load Mode that saves water and energy by washing only items in either the lower or upper rack.